Ministry Traineeship

 • Online learning: Trainees may take online courses with the Simeon Trust.

-The books covered during the traineeship include:
+The books covered during the internship include:

 1. Taking God at His Word (Kevin De Young)